Coming soon: Indio events - NewsBreak

 Address: 84-245 Indio Springs Pkwy, Indio, CA

-Coachella Valley radio personality and music legend Brad Mercer and his 8-piece band play your favorite classic rock songs and have a whole lot of fun.
-Admission is FREE and you must be 21 years...
+Brad’s Pad Live Music: Coachella Valley radio personality and music legend Brad Mercer and his 8-piece band play your favorite classic rock songs at Fantasy Springs Casino and have a whole lot of...

 Comments / 0